 7. Seeking commissions for original work

-Commissions are a popular strategy that many beginning artists and illustrators can use to make money—both online and offline.
+Commissions are a popular strategy that many beginning artists and illustrators can use to learn how to make money—both online and offline.

-The best place to start is showcasing your work on your social media.
+The best place to start is by showcasing your work on your social media.
 Don’t forget to mention in your bio that you accept commissions—be it portraits, artistic photo sessions, or any other form of art.

-With any luck, your first customers will spread the word, and your next clients will approach you themselves.
+With any luck, your first customers will spread the word, and your potential clients will approach you themselves.

 Alternatively, these online platforms unite artists and people who want to commission portraits or other artwork: